Why is my retaining wall disease

 Frequently Asked Questions

-When should I call a professional for retaining wall repair?
+When should I call a professional for my retaining wall?

-It's generally best to call a professional landscaper or structural engineer if you notice any significant cracks, leaning, or other structural issues with your retaining wall.
-Attempting DIY repairs on a compromised wall can be dangerous.
+You should call a professional landscaper or structural engineer if you notice any significant cracks, leaning, or other signs of distress in your retaining wall.
+Attempting DIY repairs on a compromised wall can be dangerous and may not address the underlying issues.

 Connect with certified professionals in your area